pranav-on-github/BlogAPI/README.md

 - Add comments to blog posts and retrieve comments for a specific blog post.
 - Like and dislike functionality for blog posts.
 - User authentication to protect sensitive operations.
--  File Upload support for adding images to blog posts.

 - ## API Endpoints